JERONIFAITHJ/todo-with-react/README.md

-A simple todo application with google, email auth built using react, mui and firebase.
+A simple todo application with google and email auth built using react, mui and firebase.